Stock market investing can play a crucial role in life, especially if you’ll be depending on savings to keep you afloat during your retirement years.

 Day trading and other forms of short-term investing are far too risky for the average investor and are not a good strategy for your retirement savings.

-For a vivid illustration, look at the S&P 500 stock market index’s recent history in this About.com chart.
+For a vivid illustration, look at the performance of the Dow Jones Industrial Average market index over the last 10 years in this chart by Macrotrends.
 In 2007, your investments might have been cooking along nicely.
 The next year, though, the market fell 37 percent, taking with it many years’ gains.

 Collectively, the losses in 401(k) plans and IRAs totaled $2.8 trillion as of early December 2008, according to the Pittsburgh Post-Gazette.